Cattle slaughter in India: Sikh Empire

 Cow slaughter was banned by Maharajah Ranjit Singh, the founder of the Sikh Empire in Punjab.
-Many butcher houses were banned and restrictions were put on the slaughter of cow and sale of beef in the Sikh Empire, as following the traditions, cow was as sacred to the Sikhs as to the Hindus.
+This was not due to the beliefs of Sikhs.
+Many butcher houses were banned and restrictions were put on the slaughter of cow and sale of beef in the Sikh Empire, as following the traditions, cow was as sacred to the Hindus.
 During the Sikh reign, cow slaughter was a capital offence, for which perpetrators were even executed.

 British rule

 With the advent of British rule in India, eating beef along with drinking whiskey as it was part of their food culture, in English-language colleges in Bengal, became a method of fitting in into the British culture.
-Some Hindus, in the 1830s, consumed beef to show how they "derided irrational Hindu customs", according to Metcalf and Metcalf.
+Some Hindus, in the 1830s, consumed beef to show how they "derided irrational Hindu customs", according to Barbara Metcalf and Thomas Metcalf.

 The reverence for the cow played a role in the Indian Rebellion of 1857 against the British East India Company.
 Hindu and Muslim sepoys in the army of the East India Company came to believe that their paper cartridges, which held a measured amount of gunpowder, were greased with cow and pig fat as it was the best and easily accessible method available at that time for greasing weapons since cattle and pigs had a good amount of fat in them.

 Historians argue that the symbol of the cow was used as a means of mobilizing Hindus.
 In 1870, the Namdhari Sikhs started the Kuka Revolution, revolting against the British, and seeking to protect the cows from slaughter.
 A few years later, Swami Dayananda Saraswati called for the stoppage of cow slaughter by the British and suggested the formation of Go-samvardhani Sabhas.
 In the 1870s, cow protection movements spread rapidly in Punjab, North-West Frontier Province, Oudh State (now Awadh) and Rohilkhand.
 The Arya Samaj had a tremendous role in skillfully converting this sentiment into a national movement.

 The first Gaurakshini sabha (cow protection society) was established in the Punjab in 1882.
 The movement spread rapidly all over North India and to Bengal, Bombay, Madras presidencies and Central Provinces.
 The organization rescued wandering cows and reclaimed them to groom them in places called gaushalas (cow refuges).
 Charitable networks developed all through North India to collect rice from individuals, pool the contributions, and re-sell them to fund the gaushalas.
 Signatures, up to 350,000 in some places, were collected to demand a ban on cow sacrifice.
 Between 1880 and 1893, hundreds of gaushalas were opened.

 Cow protection sentiment reached its peak in 1893.
-Large public meetings were held in Nagpur, Haridwar and Benares to denounce beef-eaters.
+Large public meetings were held in Nagpur, Haridwar, and Benares to denounce beef-eaters.
 Melodramas were conducted to display the plight of cows, and pamphlets were distributed, to create awareness among those who sacrificed and ate them.
 Riots broke out between Hindus and Muslims in Mau in the Azamgarh district; it took 3 days for the government to regain control.
 However, Muslims had interpreted this as a promise of protection for those who wanted to perform sacrifices.